 How Did They Clean Up in 1906?

 San Francisco took the most significant damage it has endured since the 1906 earthquake in Godzilla.
-There are no California disaster cases directly on point, but states such as New York and Ohio follow the general rule that “general rule is that public expenditures made in the performance of governmental functions are not recoverable.”
+There are no California disaster cases directly on point, but states such as New York and Ohio follow the general rule “that public expenditures made in the performance of governmental functions are not recoverable.”
 County of Erie v.
 Colgan Air, Inc., 711 F.3d 147, 150 (2d Cir.
 2013).
 As such, counties have been unable to recover costs responding to, and cleaning up, plane crashes or damages from a blackout.
 These costs could include wages, overtime, fire, sanitation, and hospital personnel who performed services in response to the emergency.
 Id.

 The rules change with events such as oil spills.
 In the event of an oil spill, many states allow the state to recover clean-up costs.
 State of New York v Getty Petroleum Corp., 89 A.D.3d 262, 264-265 (N.Y.
 App.
 Div.
 3d Dep’t 2011).